Athletic Training

 Educate yourself about concussions.
 In accordance with PIAA guidelines, all parents and students are required to read and sign the “Understanding of Risk of Concussion and Traumatic Brain Injury” section of the CIPPE packet.
 In addition, in accordance with PA state law, all Shady Side coaches (including volunteers) are required to complete concussion education training.

 Get tested.
-All SSA student-athletes are required to take a baseline ImPACT concussion test to be eligible to participate in athletics.
-If a concussion injury is suspected, a post-injury ImPACT test is given by a licensed healthcare provider, and results are compared to the baseline test to help assess the injury.
+All SSA student-athletes are required to take a baseline concussion test to be eligible to participate in athletics.
+If a concussion injury is suspected, a post-injury assessment is given by a licensed healthcare provider, and results are compared to the baseline test to help assess the injury.

 Links & Resources

-For Parents:
+For Parents

 - ImPACT Testing Information for Parents